How Your Grocery Store's Layout Is Costing You Money

 Why they're here: To turn waiting time into buying time.
 This is the most profitable area of the store, Underhill says.

-Shopping tip: “Express” doesn’t always mean faster.
-Studies have shown that the wait in the “express” lane is almost identical to the regular checkout wait, says Craig Childress, CEO of Envirosell—three minutes and 11 seconds, on average.
-So go with what seems to be the shortest line, express or not.
+Shopping tip: "Express" doesn't always mean faster.
+Studies have shown that the wait in the "express" lane is almost identical to the regular checkout wait, says Craig Childress, CEO of Envirosell—three minutes and 11 seconds, on average.
+So go with what seems to be the shortest line, express or not—it will likely save you from impulse buying things you don't need.

 The placement of items on store shelves is not haphazard.
 Here, the experts explain what's up, what's down, and what's in the "bull's-eye"—and why.